WaleG/wildfly-rest-examlpe/README.md

 * Swagger forced to override getClasses() method of Application class to implicitly set resources.
 I guess, more proper way can be found
 * Write some integration tests using Arquillian
 * Increase number of unit tests
+* I used resteasy @provider to handle exceptions, so to use exceptions in tests RESTEasy Server-side Mock Framework should be used in future